nginx/agent/hugo/content/technical-specifications.md

 ## Supported Distributions

 NGINX Agent can run in most environments.
-For a list of supported distributions, see the [NGINX Technical Specs](https://docs.nginx.com/nginx/technical-specs/#supported-distributions) guide.
+The below list are the supported distributions.

 AlmaLinux
 - 8 (x86_64, aarch64)